Table of Contents

 Surge Protector

-If you are going to be using a lot of equipment, which is likely with an in-person recording, then we recommend you purchase a surge protector as part of your podcast starter kit to help plug everything into (also see our post on ‘Podcast Starter Kit’).
+If you are going to be using a lot of equipment, which is likely with an in-person recording, then we recommend you purchase a surge protector as part of your podcast starter kit to help plug everything into.

 You could also purchase a cable management box to help keep things organized and a lot more professional.